alphagov/design-patterns/patterns/progress-indicator.md

 ### Dealing with branching transaction flows

-If the total number of steps changes as the user moves through them this may confuse your users.

-One way around this is not to specify how many steps are left, but this does remove one of the key benefits of the pattern.

-Another way is to group steps into larger chunks that don't change and represent those instead.
+If the total number of steps changes as the user moves through the transaction then this may confuse your users.
+One way to avoid the issue is not to specify how many steps are left, but this does remove one of the key benefits of the pattern.
+Another approach is to combine steps into larger chunks that don't change and then represent those instead.

-Finally, you could show all the steps but allow users to simply skip over the ones that don't apply.

 As always, testing with your users is only way to decide on the best approach.